Loughrea: Independence

 Like many towns with garrisons, there was little support for the 1916 rebellion in Dublin, though some locals supported the rising in Galway.
 There was a Battalion of Irish Volunteers in Loughrea.
 They were not involved in any major battles and instead they mainly protected the local Sinn Féin Club members.

 20th century

 From 1920 until 1960 Loughrea maintained its role as a market town.
 The town is also the cathedral town of the Roman Catholic diocese of Clonfert, and the 20th century saw a number of large-scale religious events.
 The 1960s brought industrial developments such as the Tynagh Mines.

 Economy

 Loughrea was historically a farming town that cut its industrial teeth with the Tynagh mines, 10 km to the east.
 There is now a gas-powered electricity power station on the site of the mines.
 As well as being a dormitory town for Galway, Loughrea now hosts a number of pharmaceutical and data-processing industries.
-Loughrea's tourist infrastructure is supported by several hotels, a country resort, as well as a number of bed-and-breakfasts, restaurants, coffee shops and pubs.
+Loughrea's tourist infrastructure is supported by two hotels, a country resort, as well as a number of bed-and-breakfasts, restaurants, coffee shops and pubs.